filips123/PWAsForFirefox/README.md

   This only applies to windows opened by PWAs (for example, using `target="_blank"` links or `window.open`), but *not* windows opened by a user with app/context menus, keyboard shortcuts or shift-clicking on links.

   On Windows, this means new windows will use the normal Firefox icon and probably merge with the normal Firefox shortcut in the taskbar.
 On Linux and macOS, this won't be so noticeable due to other issues.
-It will also cause them to lose functionality of changing window colors and will always have an address bar displayed.
+It will also cause them to lose the functionality of changing window colors and will always have an address bar displayed.

   This could be fixed if there is an easy way to intercept the opening of every new window, and pass it `window.gFFPWASiteConfig` from the original window just after it is created.
 I implemented this for some windows (mainly those opened by users), but don't know how to do it for all windows.